 After graduating from college and entering the workforce, the attention of many recent graduates turns to saving money and planning for that very first home.
 Certainly, planning for a first new home is an exciting prospect, but it can be a daunting one as well.
 Working towards a home right out of college should involve staying out of financial trouble before ever thinking about a down payment or interest rate.

 Pitfalls of Debt

-As a young person in your 20s, debt is most likely the most pressing financial issue.
+For young people in their 20s, debt is the most pressing financial issue.
 After getting into the workforce and pulling down a regular paycheck, you can begin to budget and plan to stay within your financial means.
-Feeling out that financial balance can take some time and often young people rely on credit cards as a cushion to that planning.
+Feeling that financial balance can take some time and often young people rely on credit cards as a cushion to that planning.

 While student loans certainly play a part in this phenomenon, credit card debt has increased over time as credit has become more freely available in the United States.
 With that freedom has come more abuse and digging a financial hole at an early age is much more possible today than it was 20 years ago.
 When trying to accomplish specific real estate goals, that financial hole can be tough to climb out of.

 As a more realistic goal, owning a piece of property in your early 30s may be the target to shoot for.
 That target is indeed a popular one and the vast majority of first-time home-owners fall in that age bracket.
 After a little under a decade in the workforce, salaries typically reach a home purchasing level around age 30.
 While that salary amount is true for most, the great variable is the kind of debt that must be paid, and early mistakes at 20 can cause payment troubles still at 30.